800-450-6118

 Before single or double portal endoscopic surgery was developed, all doctors used the "open release" technique.
 But the main problem is the open technique requires a 2-3 inch long cut on your palm.
 That means muscles and blood vessels are interrupted and even damaged.

 As a result of the extensive tissue trauma with the open technique, there's much more post-operative pain.
 This translates into more extensive aftercare and longer recovery time after surgery (sometimes taking months).
-Hand rehabilitation can take months or even a year with the open technique.
+With the open technique, hand rehabilitation can take months or even a year.

 In contrast, the endoscopic method (single or double portal) reduces these problems significantly.
 Recovery is faster, aftercare is easier, and rehabilitation time is shorter.
 Moreover, there's much less post-surgical pain.